GMwizera/Summative-C3-Group1-PeerLearningProjectII/readme.md

    ```

 3. **Set up the MySQL Database**:
-   - Set up a MySQL database using the instructions below.
+   - Set up a MySQL database using the instructions [here](#database-setup).
 You can modify the database credentials in the app to connect it to your local or remote MySQL database.

 4. **Run the app**:
    - Start the app by running:
      ```bash
      python3 main.py
+     ```
+   - If it's your first time and need to register, run:
+     ```bash
+     python3 login.py
      ```

 ---